John Fogerty: Political views

 Fogerty is a lifelong liberal Democrat.
 In his lyrics, Fogerty has lampooned many Republicans, including Richard Nixon and Ronald Reagan.
 Fogerty participated in the Vote for Change tour in support of John Kerry's 2004 presidential bid against George W. Bush.
 In 2015, Fogerty threw his support behind Democratic presidential candidate Hillary Clinton, saying, "[L]iberals tend to have the little guy in mind."
-However, he also expressed a liking for Donald Trump's "rebelliousness" and the appearance that Trump "can't be bought" due to his vast wealth.
+However, he also expressed a liking for Donald Trump's "rebelliousness" and the appearance that Trump "can't be bought" because of his vast wealth.

 Despite his personal views, Fogerty has attracted high-profile conservative fans, including Bush, Trump, and Rush Limbaugh.
 Trump frequently used "Fortunate Son" during his 2020 reelection campaign, prompting Fogerty to issue a cease-and-desist letter.